Last Updated on June 12, 2023 by Catrina

 Many of my recipes I have learned from cooks in Mexico, like my mother-in-law, Mexican host mother, or friends.
 However, this recipe for bistec encebollado is adapted from Mely Martinez’s recipe at Mexico en Mi Cocina.

-I have adapted this recipe to season the steak with salt and garlic powder (I don’t use any pepper in this dish).
 My preference is also to cut the steak into strips instead of leaving them whole as she does.
 I do this because it makes it easier to serve up for tacos, which is how we normally eat this dish.

 Lastly, I don’t use any beef bullion cubes or broth for this dish.
 I fry the beef in a bit of oil, add some beer, cover, and allow the meat to release its natural juices to flavor this dish.
 The reason that I don’t use any beef bullion is simple.
 It isn’t an ingredient that I normally have on hand.